Namibia national rugby union team: South West Africa Record vs Touring Teams

 Before independence Namibia played as South West Africa and played touring teams who toured South Africa.

-Record
+Overall record

-Below is table of the representative rugby matches played by a Namibia national XV at test level up until 1 July 2022.
+Below is a table of the representative rugby matches played by a Namibia national XV at test level up until 18 November 2025, updated after match with ..

 Players

 Current squad

-On 7 November, Allister Coetzee named a 30-man squad for Namibia's End-of-Year matches against Spain and Canada.
+On 28 October, Namibia named a 30-player squad ahead of the 2027 Rugby World Cup Final Qualification Tournament.